Prognostics: Data-driven prognostics

 Data-driven prognostics usually use pattern recognition and machine learning techniques to detect changes in system states.
 The classical data-driven methods for nonlinear system prediction include the use of stochastic models such as the autoregressive (AR) model, the threshold AR model, the bilinear model, the projection pursuit, the multivariate adaptive regression splines, and the Volterra series expansion.
 Since the last decade, more interests in data-driven system state forecasting have been focused on the use of flexible models such as various types of neural networks (NNs) and neural fuzzy (NF) systems.
 Data-driven approaches are appropriate when the understanding of first principles of system operation is not comprehensive or when the system is sufficiently complex such that developing an accurate model is prohibitively expensive.
 Therefore, the principal advantages to data driven approaches is that they can often be deployed quicker and cheaper compared to other approaches, and that they can provide system-wide coverage (cf. physics-based models, which can be quite narrow in scope).
 The main disadvantage is that data driven approaches may have wider confidence intervals than other approaches and that they require a substantial amount of data for training.
 Data-driven approaches can be further subcategorized into fleet-based statistics and sensor-based conditioning.
 In addition, data-driven techniques also subsume cycle-counting techniques that may include domain knowledge.

 The two basic data-driven strategies involve (1) modeling cumulative damage (or, equivalently, health) and then extrapolating out to a damage (or health) threshold, or (2) learning directly from data the remaining useful life.

 As mentioned, a principal bottleneck is the difficulty in obtaining run-to-failure data, in particular for new systems, since running systems to failure can be a lengthy and rather costly process.
 When future usage is not the same as in the past (as with most non-stationary systems), collecting data that includes all possible future usages (both load and environmental conditions) becomes often nearly impossible.
 Even where data exist, the efficacy of data-driven approaches is not only dependent on the quantity but also on the quality of system operational data.
 These data sources may include temperature, pressure, oil debris, currents, voltages, power, vibration and acoustic signal, spectrometric data as well as calibration and calorimetric data.
 The data often needs to be pre-processed before it can be used.
 Typically two procedures are performed i) Denoising and ii) Feature extraction.
 Denoising refers to reducing or eliminating the influence of noise on data.
-Features extraction is important because in today's data hungry world, huge amount of data is collected using sensor measurement that may not be used readily.
-Therefore domain knowledge and statistical signal processing is applied to extract important features from (more often than not) noisy, high-dimensional data.
+Features extraction is important because in today's data hungry world, a huge amount of data is collected using sensor measurement that may not be used readily.
+Therefore, domain knowledge and statistical signal processing is applied to extract important features from (more often than not) noisy, high-dimensional data.